 We learn via Der Spiegel, blogging on Barack's speech, that:

-++ Obama Says He Loves America ++
+++ Obama Says He Loves America ++Who knew?

 Coincidentally, or perhaps contradictorily, we learn from Ed Morrissey at Hot Air (via Pundit Review), that Der Spiegel is reporting that Barack, running tight on time in Germany, canceled his Friday visit with injured American soldiers.